faktumtech/gametimer/README.md

 # gametimer

-GameTimer is a small timer application for games like Rummikub.
+A small timer application for games like Rummikub.

 A player's turn in games like Rummikub (https://en.wikipedia.org/wiki/Rummikub) is limited by time.
 GameTimer has been created as an easy way to control the time used by each player during his turn.